The Mississippi State University Bulldogs won their 10th Homecoming game in a row on Saturday night against FCS foe, Abilene Christian University.

 “I saw the daylight and I said, 'I gotta run,'” Hill said.
 “I was looking at the screen to see how far he was and I said ‘I gotta pick it up and keep going.’”

 State’s passing game was not noteworthy.
 ACU had more completions and net passing yards than MSU.
-Moorhead said, while the improvement of MSU’s passing game might be a slow process, he is hopeful it will improve more with smart recruiting and incremental development.
+Moorhead said, while the improvement of MSU’s passing game might be a slow process, he is hopeful it will be strengthened with smart recruiting and incremental development.

 “I see flashes of it,” Moorhead said.
 “I don’t think it’s for a lack of ability, I think it’s a lack of consistency.”